lewdry/ldblog/_posts/2026-12-29-just-checking.md

 This conversational style matters because it changes what we're doing cognitively.
 Traditional search required what researchers call 'berrypicking' (Bates, 1989): you'd try different search terms, scan results, refine your query and gradually home in on what you needed.
 It was iterative and required you to stay critically engaged with whether you were finding good information.
 Conversation, by contrast, feels more passive.
 You ask, the AI answers.
 The loop closes.

 We're dealing with what philosopher Luciano Floridi (2024) calls a fundamental 'decoupling' between agency and intelligence.
-GenAI systems act as autonomous agents—they can perform complex tasks, generate responses and cite sources, but they have no understanding of what they're doing.
+Gen AI systems act as autonomous agents—they can perform complex tasks, generate responses and cite sources, but they have no understanding of what they're doing.
 For us as information seekers, this means we can't rely on the usual signals.
 A citation doesn't mean someone read and understood a source.
 A confident tone doesn't mean comprehension.
 We're interacting with something that *acts* intelligent without *being* intelligent, Our credibility senses weren't built for that.

 The blending behaviours documented by Mayerhofer et al. (2025) are an adaptive response to an environment where the traditional markers of human intent and accountability have been severed.
 We're trying to restore verification processes by cross-referencing AI with traditional search, but even that strategy has limits when both increasingly draw from overlapping, AI-mediated sources.